 Chris feels absolutely privileged to have been serving with 3-66 AR, the 1ID, and then Warrant Officer Cohort during each of their centennial celebrations.

 Chris is a graduate of the University of the South, holds a Master of Divinity degree from the Virginia Theological Seminary, and is pursuing a PhD, having done pre-PhD studies at the Evangelical Theological Faculty in Leuven, Belgium before entering the Army.
 The Army has put a hold on those efforts, but he looks forward to continuing them at a stateside University.
-He is a recipient of three Army Commendation Medals, two Army Achievement Medals, the National Defense Service Medal with Oak Leaf Cluster, the Global War on Terror Service Medal, the Korea Defense Service Medal, the Army Service Medal, and the Army Overseas Service Medal.
+He is a recipient of the Meritorious Service Medal, three Army Commendation Medals, three Army Achievement Medals, the National Defense Service Medal with Oak Leaf Cluster, the Global War on Terror Service Medal, the Korea Defense Service Medal, the Army Service Medal, and the Army Overseas Service Medal.

 He has most recently taught military history to cadets at Alabama A&M, an HBCU.
 He participated in the previous Army Secretary, Ryan McCarthy’s rollout of a new Department of the Army project to partner with Historically Black Colleges and Universities to improve the diversity of the Officer Corps, a subject about which Chris is very passionate.